openopus-org/concertmaster_ios/README.md

 ## Usage

 It's an iOS app.
-When it's ready, it'll be available on the App Store.
+You can get it directly on the [App Store](https://apps.apple.com/app/concertmaster-player/id1561622325?l=en).

 The player itself is full of features, so there is a [wiki](https://getconcertmaster.com/help) explaining them all.